adelakowski/CocoaMQTT/README.md

 ## MQTT over Websocket

-In the 1.3.0, The CocoaMQTT has supported to connect to MQTT Broker by Websocket.
+In the 1.3.0, The CocoaMQTT has supported connecting to MQTT Broker by Websocket.

-If you integrated by **CocoaPods**, you need to modify you `Podfile` like the followings and execute `pod install` again:
+If you integrated by **CocoaPods**, you need to modify your `Podfile` like the following and execute `pod install` again:

 ```ruby
 use_frameworks!